wenxin-c/tp/docs/UserGuide.md

 —---------------------------------------------------------------
 ```

-Example output for self reflection:
+Expected outcome for self reflection:

 ```
 ============================================================